MicrosoftDocs/architecture-center/docs/example-scenario/magento/magento-azure-content.md

-Magento is an open-source e-commerce platform written in PHP.
-This example scenario shows Magento deployed to Azure Kubernetes Service (AKS), and describes common best practices for hosting Magento on Azure.
+This article is about the open-source version of Magento, an e-commerce platform written in PHP.
+This article isn't about Adobe Commerce.
+This example scenario shows Magento deployed to Azure Kubernetes Service (AKS) and describes common best practices for hosting Magento on Azure.

 ## Architecture